rhit-netsos/netsec-public/docs/labs/lab4.md

 the same as the rules in step 2 (i.e., established connections should not need to restart the port knocking sequence every 45 seconds).

+{:.highlight}
+If you have done step 2.5, then reflect on how harder it becomes to perform a brute force attack on this port knocking sequence.
+Moreover, you should be able to appreciate more the use of `UDP` ports as well as using `TCP` ports in the sequence above.

 ### Question sheet

 Before you write down the script for your rules, on your question sheet, please draw a _finite state machine_ that represents the possible states that your firewall might be in when receiving packets.

 # Reflection